sourcesoft/dotfiles/README.md

 Install a Nerd Font so Neovim icons render correctly.
 These configs reference `Knack` in Alacritty and `Dank Mono` in Zed; install those if you want the checked-in app configs to match exactly.
 Otherwise, install any Nerd Font and adjust the relevant app font setting.
+The SketchyBar config specifically uses `Symbols Nerd Font`, provided by the `font-symbols-only-nerd-font` cask above.

 For zsh completions and suggestions, install [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions).